 Oldest Tulsa Massacre survivor celebrates 110th birthday in North Texas

-LITTLE ELM – Viola Ford Fletcher sat on a leather couch dressed in her favorite color, yellow.
-Inside the Little Elm home, the elderly woman greeted what looked like a receiving line of family, friends, and loved ones on her birthday.
+LITTLE ELM — Viola Ford Fletcher sat on a leather couch dressed in her favorite color, yellow.
+Inside the Little Elm home, the elderly woman greeted what looked like a receiving line of family, friends and loved ones on her 110th birthday.

 "I am real proud to be at this age," Fletcher said.

-Fletcher is 110 years old.
-The mother of three goes into Mother's Day weekend with video well-wishes from around the world, a small store of flowers, and more than $6,200 for her foundation at the birthday gathering.
+The mother of three is heading into Mother's Day weekend with videos of well-wishes from around the world, a small store of flowers and having gathered more than $6,200 for her foundation.

 Fletcher said, "Sure," when CBS News Texas asked her if she thought 110 years was possible.

-The grandmother of six is the oldest living survivor of the 1921 Tulsa Massacre.
-The deadly attack happened at the end of May in the thriving Greenwood community.
+The grandmother of six is the oldest living survivor of the 1921 Tulsa Massacre, where a deadly attack happened in the thriving Greenwood community.

-What is known as "Black Wall Street" was torched down after stories stemming from a white girl and a Black boy on an elevator-inspired rage.
-At least 300 Blacks were killed, and thousands were left with a place to stay.
+What was known as "Black Wall Street" was torched down after stories stemming from a white girl and a Black boy on an elevator-inspired rage.
+At least 300 Black residents were killed, and thousands were left homeless.

-"You don't forgive someone for them," Ike Howard said.
+"You don't forgive someone for them," said Flether's grandson, Ike Howard.
 "It takes a lot of energy to hate a situation or to hate an experience."

 Howard said his grandmother taught him it takes more muscles to frown than to smile.